UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 ### Configuring UE4 Projects with WebSocket Networking

-in the
-example which basically demonstrated networking gameplay working out-of-the-box.

-it was also mentioned there that a clone of a special branch based on Release-4.24 was made with the HTML5 platform files already populated.  this includes **config.ini** files.
+in the previous previous HowTo, it was mentioned that the clone of a special branch based on Release-4.24 was made with the HTML5 platform files already populated.  this includes **config.ini** files.

 in this HowTo, we will go through the steps to make UE4 networking projects work on the HTML5 platform in detail.